Louis Vuitton holds ‘Voyager’ fashion show in Shanghai

 [Source: Reuters]

-Louis Vuitton debuted its newly-labelled “Voyager” travelling show in Shanghai, showing off asymmetric hemlines and boxy leather vests in the country that is one of the brand’s key markets.
+Louis Vuitton debuted its newly-labelled “Voyager” travelling show in Shanghai on Thursday night, showing off asymmetric hemlines and boxy leather vests in the country that is one of the brand’s key markets.

 More than 1,000 invitees, including international celebrities like Cate Blanchett and local stars such as Zhou Dongyu and Jackson Wang, took in the pre-fall collection designed by women’s artistic director Nicolas Ghesquière.